selimslab/selimslab.github.io/_NOTES/arts/philosophy/getting-old.md

 ---
 ---
-“The Little Boy and the Old Man
+"The Little Boy and the Old Man

 Said the little boy, "Sometimes I drop my spoon."
 Said the old man, "I do that too."